 On December 13, 1880, the famed freethought orator Robert Green Ingersoll delivered his controversial lecture on religion, "What Must We Do to Be Saved?" at the Grand Opera House.

 On Monday, May 15, 1882, L. Frank Baum's new musical The Maid of Arran opened at the Grand Opera House.
-It was his twenty-sixth birthday.
+It was Baum's twenty-sixth birthday.
 Tickets cost $5.50 (about $120 in current dollars).
 Baum had composed the play's book, lyrics, and music, and also played the lead role.
 He had based The Maid of Arran on the 1873 novel A Princess of Thule by Scottish author William Black (1841-1898).
 Baum's first great success, the play went on tour around the country, including a run on Broadway, before returning to Syracuse.
 On February 14, 1883, Baum's mother-in-law Matilda Joslyn Gage and her husband attended a return engagement of the play at one of Syracuse's other premier performing arts venues, the Wieting Opera House.

 The Building and Site.
 The Grand Opera House opened to great fanfare in October 1879.
 It replaced Barton's Opera House (later known as the Park Opera House), a previous occupant of the commercial Barton Block.
 The new opera house was on the ground floor (in contrast to the Park, which had occupied the third floor).
 The third-floor space formerly occupied by the Park was repurposed as a ballroom/meeting hall.
 The Grand was spacious and lavishly appointed, and experienced ongoing success.
 When destroyed by a fire in September 1888, it was quickly rebuilt.
 It was demolished in 1925.